Breaking the Single-Location Plateau

 The Strategic Response

 Breaking the single-location plateau requires infrastructure transformation, not provider addition.
-The clinical capacity already exists—the business systems don't.
+The clinical capacity already exists — the business systems don't.

 Revenue Model Redesign

 Build premium revenue capture systems that match the quality positioning.
 Membership programs for uninsured patients.
 Financing presentation protocols for major treatment plans.
 Cash-pay service lines for aesthetic procedures.
-Treatment plan presentation frameworks designed for case acceptance, not just clinical communication.

 Patient Acquisition Systems